alzh-azin/Articles/Android/Books/Real World Android/Chapter5.md

 )
 ```

-1. While primary keys are indexed by default, you’re explicitly indexing tag, and
+1. `While primary keys are indexed by default`, you’re explicitly indexing tag, and
    tag only.
 You need to index both, because you use both to resolve the
    relationship.
 Otherwise, Room will complain.